GCSE Maths · Foundation & Higher

 Answer

-Region \(R\) is the triangle with vertices: \[\left(\tfrac{1}{3},\, \tfrac{5}{3}\right), \quad (3,\ 7), \quad (3,\ -1)\] All three boundary lines are solid.
-Region \(R\) lies below \(y=2x+1\), above \(y=-x+2\), and to the left of \(x=3\).
+Region $R$ is a triangle with vertices: $$\left(\frac{1}{3},\ \frac{5}{3}\right), \quad (3,\ 7), \quad (3,\ -1)$$ All three boundaries are solid. $R$ lies below $y = 2x+1$, above $y = -x+2$, and left of $x = 3$.